-Supplier incentives, rebates and discounts are recognised, as a deduction from costs, as they accrue in accordance with the terms of each relevant supplier contract.
-All supplier income is supported by contracts and, in the majority of instances these contracts begin and end within the Company's financial year.
-In a small number of instances, contractual periods may extend over the Company's year-end.
-In such cases the amount of any income accrued in relation to these contracts is supported by detailed calculations.
+Supplier incentives, rebates and discounts are recognised as a deduction from costs, as they accrue in accordance with the terms of each relevant supplier contract.
+All supplier income is supported by contracts.
+In some instances, contractual periods extend over the Company's period end.
+In such cases the amount of any income accrued in relation to these contracts is supported by detailed calculations or supply data.
 Supplier income is split into three classifications:

 - Supplier incentives and discounts which are usually expressed in the supplier contract as an agreed amount per item sold.
-This type of income is specifically calculated and therefore no judgment is required in determining the amount of income to record in the financial year; - Annual supplier rebate these are earned and billed within the Company's financial year in the majority of cases.
-The rebates are linked to volume of purchase of specific products.
-A small proportion of rebates agreements may extend beyond the year end and in these cases and income accruals are supported by calculations and based on explicit terms in each contract; - Fixed amount supplier income where fixed monetary amounts are agreed with suppliers relating to certain promotional activities.
-The majority of this income is earned and billed within the Company's financial year however a small proportion of contracts many not be coterminous with the year end and, in these cases, any income accrued is supported by detailed calculations.
+This type of income is specifically calculated and therefore no judgment is required in determining the amount of income to record in the financial period; - Annual supplier rebate these are earned and billed within the Company's financial period in the majority of cases.
+The rebates are linked to supply of specific products at fixed prices.
+No tiered arrangements are in place.
+Agreements may span the period end but in these cases income is recognised based on purchases in the period and explicit terms in each contract, therefore no judgement is required in determining the amount of income to record in the financial period; - Fixed amount supplier income where fixed monetary amounts are agreed with suppliers relating to agreed minimum volumes.
+Any income accrued is supported by detailed calculations and is non-judgemental.

-Unbilled amounts of income to which the Company is contractually entitled are included in trade and other receivables, or offset against corresponding trade payables, however these amounts are all non-judgemental, being based only on purchases in the financial year with no assumptions required.
-At year end there are no unpaid billed amounts.
+Unbilled amounts of income to which the Company is contractually entitled are included in trade and other receivables, or offset against corresponding trade payables, however these amounts are all non-judgemental, being based only on purchases in the financial period with no assumptions required.
+Billed amounts unpaid at period end are included in trade receivables or offset against corresponding trade payables where a contractual right of offset exists.